simon-ritchie/apysc/docs_src/source/int_and_number_arithmetic_operations.md

-# Int and Number common arithmetic operations
+# Int and Number basic arithmetic operations

-This page will explain the `Int` and `Number` classes common arithmetic operations, like addition, multiplication, or incremental addition.
+This page explains basic arithmetic operations of the `Int` and `Number` classes, like addition, multiplication, or incremental addition.

 ## Common behaviors

-You can calculate the `Int` and `Number` values with the Python built-in values, such as `int` or `float`, as follows:
+You can calculate the `Int` and `Number` values with the Python built-in values, such as `int` or `float`\, as follows:

 ```py
 # runnable